 The SIA licence application fee is currently £220, this is non-refundable.
 So, if you have your application declined for any reason (typically through criminality) you will not be entitled to a refund.
 The licence is only valid for 3 years, (stealth tax) and has to be reapplied for towards the end of that 3 year period to enable you to work in the security sector.
 Should you be charged with a crime during those 3 years, your licence will be instantly revoked and you will not be able to work as a security operative or be granted a licence until the crime is classed as spent under the rehabilitation of offenders act – typically (2 – 10 years).

 You have to be at least 18 years old to apply for an SIA licence.

-Yes – you can work in a manned guarding role ‘in-house’ without an SIA licence, as long as the activities involved are not in relation to a licensed premises, i.e: not in a pub, bar, club or restaurant.
+Yes – you can work in a manned guarding role ‘in-house’ without an SIA licence, as long as the activities involved are not in relation to licensed premises, i.e: not in a pub, bar, club or restaurant.

 Our speciality is close protection, providing the most experienced and respected close protection teams throughout the globe.
-Our Managing Director being a former member of the Royal Military Police, Close Protection Unit of the British Army.
+Our Managing Director is a former member of the Royal Military Police, Close Protection Unit of the British Army.
 Many of our close protection operatives served in protection specialist units in the Military and Police, including the UK Special Forces Group, SO1 Specialist Protection and SO14 Royalty Protection.

 We are also full members of the Association of British Investigators – accredited by the Law Society.
 We conduct complex and thorough surveillance operations and investigations for private, corporate and government level clients.
 Many of our surveillance operatives come from backgrounds in the Special Forces (SRR), Int Corp, British Intelligence services and Metropolitan police (SCO11 Surveillance).
-We are registered with the Information Commissioners Office and strictly adhere to the Data Protection Act.
+We are registered with the Information Commissioner’s Office and strictly adhere to the Data Protection Act.